The Fintech revolution

 Challenge #4: international expansion

-Fintech challenges like risk and regulations come together to create enormous barriers to international expansion.
+Challenges facing Fintechs, like risk and regulations, come together to create enormous barriers to international expansion.
 Expansion typically relies on developing local banking relationships, a long and cumbersome process that heavily stagnates growth.

 Fintech companies often rely on banks to develop a network and gain access to “For the Benefit Of” accounts (FBOs) and International Bank Account Numbers (IBANs).
 Additionally, these businesses struggle to find banking solutions that can hold up in multiple states or countries as they scale.